Watercolor Practice Exercise (Do you Think YOU Can do This?)

 Practicing Watercolor can be Difficult

 In the beginning of this lesson I warned you that this is going to be tricky.
+It’s true, some techniques in watercolor can be difficult.
 So if the result isn’t quite what you hoped for, don’t be disappointed !

 But that’s the point of practicing.
 The goal is not to create a wonderful painting, but just to fill the page.
 Each new painting is a step towards success because we learn from our mistakes.